cssaneesh/sapling_eghats/README.md

     7. **Goat:** Relative number of goats to a site.
     8. **Trenches:** Relative area of trenches to a site.

 2. `rgr.csv` encompasses information related  to sapling's relative Growth and Health.
-This data set is used in _Script3_ and _Script4_.The data set includes the following columns:
+This data set is used for _Q3_ and _Q4_.The data set includes the following columns:

     1. **Treatment:** The type of treatment applied to the saplings.
     2. **Village:** The village where the observations were recorded.